Geod-Geom/py2DIC/README.md

 ## Datasets

-DIC challenge datasets from the Society for Experimental Mechanics (SEM) can be found at https://idics.org/challenge/.
+DIC datasets from the Society for Experimental Mechanics (SEM) can be found at https://idics.org/challenge/.

 Our DIC datasets are: